roy-reshef/rclone-unfold/README.md

 ## License

-MIT License - feel free to modify and distribute as needed.
+Business Source License 1.1 - free for non-production use.
+Will become Apache 2.0 on 2029-07-19.
+See [LICENSE](LICENSE) for details.